 Collective agreements stipulate minimum wages and other terms of employment in Iceland.

-According to Icelandic law, wages and other terms of employment agreed in collective agreements are minimum terms, regardless of sex, nationality, and period of employment for all workers in the relevant occupation covered by the agreement.
+According to Icelandic law, wages and other terms of employment agreed in collective agreements are minimum terms, regardless of gender, nationality, and period of employment for all workers in the relevant occupation covered by the agreement.
 This also applies to all employees of enterprises who are outside of the employer organizations or have not themselves entered into collective agreements with the trade unions.
 Employment agreements between individual employees and employers which stipulate inferior terms and conditions than stated in collective agreements are invalid and not binding to the employee.

 The minimum wage for each sector of the labor market is negotiated in collective agreements by the social partners and is therefore not the same for every occupational sector.
 The minimum wages are determined on grounds of the nature of the work, seniority and education.